 |Insurance carriers and related activities||$74,640|

 Fund managers are typically compensated by fees, usually structured as a percentage of assets under management and a percentage of the fund’s annual return.

 Most Stock (equity) analysts work full time, and about 3 in 10 work more than 40 hours per week.
 Much of their research must be done after office hours because their days are filled with telephone calls and meetings.

 The Financial Industry Regulatory Authority (FINRA) is the main licensing organization for the securities industry in the USA.
 It requires licenses for many Stock analyst positions.
 Most of the licenses require sponsorship by an employer, so companies do not expect individuals to have these licenses before starting a job.

 An example is the Accredited Financial Analyst (AFA) certification from the AAFM USA, which Stock (equity) analysts can get if they have a bachelor’s degree, and pass two exams.

 In India, there is no such Licensing Requirement as on Date but Certification is often recommended by employers and can improve the chances for advancement.
-Therefore, if you get yourself registered as a Research Analyst under Securities Exchange Board of India (SEBI), you can easily pursue your Stock Analyst career.
+Therefore, if you get yourself registered as a Research Analyst under the Securities Exchange Board of India (SEBI), you can easily pursue your Stock Analyst career.

-In terms of the Regulation 3(1), a stock analyst has to obtain a certificate of registration from SEBI as a research analyst.
+In terms of Regulation 3(1), a stock analyst has to obtain a certificate of registration from SEBI as a research analyst.
 Independent research analyst or research entity (intermediary) who is engaged in the issuance of the research report or research analysis is required to make an application for registration under RA Regulations.

 Further details visit the following links: